MicrosoftDocs/azure-ai-docs/articles/search/tutorial-rag-build-solution.md

 author: HeidiSteen
 ms.author: heidist
 ms.service: cognitive-search
-ms.topic: tutorial
+ms.topic: conceptual
 ms.date: 09/12/2024

 ---

 # How to build a RAG solution using Azure AI Search

-This tutorial series demonstrates a RAG pattern in Azure AI Search.
+This tutorial series demonstrates a pattern for building RAG solutions on Azure AI Search.
 It covers the components built in Azure AI Search, dependencies, optimizations, and deployment tasks.

 Sample data is a [collection of PDFs](https://github.com/Azure-Samples/azure-search-sample-data/tree/main/nasa-e-book/earth_book_2019_text_pages) uploaded to Azure Storage.

-Sample code can be found in [this Python notebook](LINK-TBD), but we recommend using this series for context and for understanding tradeoffs and alternatives.
+Sample code can be found in [this Python notebook](LINK-TBD), but we recommend using this series for context, insights, and alternative approaches.

-## In this series
+## Exercises in this series

 - Choose your models for embeddings and chat